doc4d/docs/docs/aikit/provider-model-aliases.md

 Instead of hard-coding API endpoints and credentials in your code, you can:
 - Define provider configurations in a JSON file
+- Use the `provider:model` syntax to specify a provider and model directly
 - Define named model aliases that map to a provider and a model ID
-- Use the `provider:model` syntax to specify a provider and model directly
-- Use the `:modelAlias` syntax to reference a named model alias
+- Use a named model alias by bare name (e.g., `my-gpt`)
 - Switch between providers (OpenAI, Anthropic, local Ollama, etc.) easily

 ## Configuration Files